carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

     apt-get -y update && apt-get install -y python

 %runscript
     python -c 'print("Hello World!
-Hello from our custom Singularity image!")'
+Hello from our custom Apptainer image!")'
 ~~~
 {: .language-bash}

 A definition file has a number of optional sections, specified using the `%` prefix, that are used to define or undertake different configuration during different stages of the image build process.
-You can find full details in Singularity's [Definition Files documentation](https://sylabs.io/guides/3.5/user-guide/definition_files.html).
+You can find full details in Apptainer's [Definition Files documentation](https://sylabs.io/guides/3.5/user-guide/definition_files.html).
 In our very simple example here, we only use the `%post` and `%runscript` sections.

 Let's step through this definition file and look at the lines in more detail: